emerge-lang/compiler/docs/inheritance.md

 value of the `self` pointer in mixed-in functions.
 It points to the mixed-in object, not to the object that defines the mixin.
 This simplifies mixins from a complex semantic construct to pure syntax sugar.
 If the behavior of a mixed-in function should vary per host object, this variance needs to be explicitly passed to the mixed-in object e.g. as a lambda function.
-This way, the multiple-inheritance "magic" is forced to be visible.
+This way, the inheritance "magic" is forced to be visible.

 Given